dssg/hitchhikers-guide/curriculum/2_data_exploration_and_analysis/git-and-github/github_continued.md

 5. Push  - `git push`

-**Note: If at this point you wanted to merge the branch without a pull request, you would do the following, but don't do this in this example:**

-6. Switch to master - `git checkout master`

-7. merge the edits from your branch - `git merge [branchname]`

-8. delete old branchname - `git branch -d [branchname]`

-TKTK pictures of branches

 ## Using commit history to find bugs

 TKTK - fill in this section

+## Merging branches

+**Note: If at this point you wanted to merge the branch without a pull request, you would do the following; however, for this example, we'll skip ahead to the pull request**

+### On Command Line:

+- Switch to master - `git checkout master`
+- Merge the edits from your branch - `git merge [branchname]`
+- Delete old branchname - `git branch -d [branchname]`

 ## Opening a pull request